 The point I’m trying to make: everyone wins when we work together to solve the forgotten password problem once and for all!

 Most of us know that it’s a bad idea to reuse the same password on multiple websites or applications.
 Doing that makes it easy to remember your password, but it also means that if one site gets hacked (and lists of thousands or millions of passwords posted on the Dark Web) your universal password is out there, and anyone can now get into all of your accounts.
 This is suboptimal.

-Since you really ought to use different passwords everywhere, or at least every site where you have sensitive information of any kind.
-The problem with that is obvious: nobody’s going to remember dozens or hundreds of different passwords, so you have to figure out a way to record them.
+The obvious conclusion is that you really ought to use different passwords everywhere, or at least every site where you have sensitive information of any kind.
+The problem is obvious: nobody’s going to remember dozens or hundreds of different passwords, so you have to figure out a way to record them.
 In the early days of the Internet, I used a Moleskine address book to alphabetize all my accounts.
-I still have it in my desk drawer, and all the login credentials for Hotmail, JavaNet, Orkut, and the like are fun to look at for a little 90s web nostalgia!
+I still have it in my desk drawer, and all the antique websites—Hotmail, JavaNet, Orkut, and the like—are fun to look at for a little 90s web nostalgia!

 A password manager is a handy application that runs in the background of your operating system and fills in usernames/passwords so you don’t have to remember them.
 There are many such services, some paid and some free, and all of the good ones have apps for Mac OS, Windows, Android, iOS, and all the major operating systems.
 This means that once you set them up, you can install them on all your devices, and you’ll have every single one of your passwords at your fingertips anywhere you go.
 AWESOME!